Marvin L. Cohen

-Marvin Lou Cohen (born March 3, 1935) is an American theoretical physicist.
-He is a University Professor of Physics at the University of California, Berkeley.
-Cohen is a leading expert in the field of Condensed Matter Physics.
-He is highly cited and most widely known for his seminal work on the electronic structure of solids.
+Marvin Lou Cohen (born March 3, 1935) is an American–Canadian theoretical physicist.
+He is a physics professor at the University of California, Berkeley.
+Cohen is an expert in the field of condensed matter physics.
+He is widely known for his seminal work on the electronic structure of solids.

+Biography

 Early life and education

 Cohen was born in Montreal, Quebec, Canada.
-His parents Elmo and Molly (Zaritsky) Cohen were both born in Montreal and his grandparents, all of Jewish descent, emigrated to Canada from the Baltic States and Russia.
-He, together with his parents and younger brother, Gordon, moved to San Francisco, CA in 1947 where he attended Roosevelt Junior High School and George Washington High School.
-He was naturalized a U.S. citizen, November, 1953.
-He attended the University of California, Berkeley (A.B. in physics, 1957) and the University of Chicago (M.S. in physics 1958 and Ph.D. in physics completed 1963, conferred 1964).
+His parents Elmo and Molly (Zaritsky) Cohen were both born in Montreal and his grandparents, all of Jewish descent, emigrated to Canada from the Baltic states and Russia.
+He, together with his parents and younger brother, Gordon, moved to San Francisco, California, in 1947, where he attended Roosevelt Junior High School and George Washington High School.
+He was naturalized a U.S. citizen, November 1953.

+He attended the University of California, Berkeley for an A.B. in physics in 1957 and the University of Chicago with a M.S. in physics in 1958 and a Ph.D. in physics completed 1963, conferred 1964.
 His Ph.D. thesis advisor was James C. Phillips.

 Career

-From 1963 to 1964, Cohen was a Member of the Technical Staff with a postdoctoral position in the theoretical physics group at Bell Laboratories, Murray Hill, N.J. where his mentors were primarily Philip W. Anderson and Conyers Herring.
-He joined the faculty of the University of California in 1964 (Assistant Professor of Physics 1964–66; Associate Professor 1966–69; Professor 1969–1995; University Professor 1995–present; Professor of the Graduate School, 2010–present.)
+From 1963 to 1964, Cohen was a member of the technical staff with a postdoctoral position in the theoretical physics group at Bell Laboratories, Murray Hill, New Jersey, where his mentors were primarily Philip W. Anderson and Conyers Herring.
+He joined the faculty of the University of California, Berkeley in 1964 (assistant professor of physics 1964–66; associate professor 1966–69; professor 1969–1995; university professor 1995–present; professor of the graduate school, 2010–present.)
 He supervised approximately fifty graduate students and fifty postdoctoral researchers since 1964.
-He was President of the American Physical Society in 2005.
+He was president of the American Physical Society in 2005.